DevExpress-Examples/web-forms-show-popup-window/Readme.md

 ## Overview

 The [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl) creates a default pop-up window when the control's [Windows](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.Windows) collection is empty.
-You can change the default pop-up window's visibility on the server and client sides.
+You can change the default pop-up window's visibility on the server or client.

 Set the [ShowOnPageLoad](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControlBase.ShowOnPageLoad) property to **true** on the server to display the default pop-up window when a client browser loads the page.